 Here are examples of the elements of the image I work to convey via my Self-Brand:

-- Preferred Petaluma social spots: Graffiti, Seared, Social Club, Pub Republic, Cucina Paradiso (to name a few – I think you get the picture and if you are not from the area, google these places to get the picture!)
+Preferred Petaluma social spots: La Dolce Vita Wine Lounge, Seared, Pub Republic, Cucina Paradiso (to name a few – I think you get the picture and if you are not from the area, google these places to get the picture!)

 My grandpa always says that somehow success just comes to you when you simply think and act like a successful person.
 This was his experience and has also been mine.
 People, for whatever reason, have more respect and pay closer attention to someone who is well put together and has established a cohesive Self-Brand.
 Once your brand is established you must also put it out there.
 I hear constantly from my peers that local groups/organizations are cliquey or hard to get into to.
 My response will always be, welcome to adult life.
 If you want people to know who you are or if you want to make friends, you must put yourself out there.
 For heaven's sake PUT YOUR CELL PHONE DOWN.
 What is the point of going out if you sit on your cell phone the whole time?
 Why would anyone want to come talk to you if you are so engrossed in what is going on in that little box as apposed to what is going on all around you?
 If you want to talk to the person you are texting all night so bad, then go hang out with them!
 When I feel anti-social (which isn't often), I don't leave the house and I cut off communication because I would hate to alienate someone based on my momentary bad attitude!